Dmitry Andreikin: 2010–2015

+2016–2019

 In 2016, Andreikin won the Hasselbacken Open (on tiebreak from B. Adhiban) in Stockholm, the Abu Dhabi Chess Festival and the European Blitz Chess Championship in Tallinn.
 In 2017, he won the gold medal in the men's rapid chess event of the IMSA Elite Mind Games in Huai'an, China.

 In 2018, Andreikin won the 71st Russian Chess Championship for the second time in his career after beating Dmitry Jakovenko in a rapid playoff.

 In 2019, Andreikin won a match against Ding Liren with a (+1-0=3) score.

+He was the only player who won against Magnus Carlsen at FIDE World Blitz Chess Championship 2019.
+He tied for 6th-20th.

 2020s

 Through February and March 2022, Andreikin played in the FIDE Grand Prix 2022.
 In the second leg, he won his group with a 4/6 result and defeated Anish Giri in the semifinals with a 2.5/4 result in classical and rapid time formats.
-He was defeated by Richard Rápport in the finals with a 0.5/2 result.
+He was defeated by Richárd Rapport in the finals with a 0.5/2 result.
 He withdrew from the remainder of the Grand Prix for personal reasons.
 He finished the tournament fifth in the standings with ten points.

 In 2022, Andreikin won 10 Titled Tuesday events held on Chess.com and reached the finals of Chess.com Rapid Chess Championship losing to Ian Nepomniachtchi in the finals after defeating Hikaru Nakamura, Wesley So and Fabiano Caruana.
 He occasionally streams Titled Arenas and Team Battles held on Lichess on his YouTube Channel with the username "FairChess" to his 13 thousand subscribers.

+At the European Club Cup 2024, He won against Gukesh D, the recent Olympiad gold medalist.

-As of November 2025, he is playing a match with Zhu Jiner.
+In November 2025, he played a match with Zhu Jiner.
+The classical games were won by Andreikin, 3–1, and he won the rapid chess games 2½–1½.

+In May 2026, Andreikin won the 2026 Chess.com King of the Hill Championship, which marked the first time that a "super-GM" won a community chess championship event on the site.

+In July 2026, Andreikin finished 2nd at Chennai Grand Masters, ½ points behind winner Alireza Firouzja.